 For I give you good doctrine, forsake ye not my law.

 Fathers have a crucial role.
 They are the main teachers of a family.
-Lazy fathers cost children more than any other single factor.
+Lazy or sinful fathers cost children more than any other single factor.
 Solomon’s father David had taught him, and he in turn taught his children.
 What can you do to build up fathers by this proverb?

 Godly fathers are not confused or timid men.
-They know they have the truth and wisdom the world does not have, and they give it authoritatively to their children.
+They know they have truth and wisdom that the world does not have, and they give it authoritatively to their children.
 God said of Abraham, “For I know him, that he will command his children and his household after him, and they shall keep the way of the LORD, to do justice and judgment” (Gen 18:19).

 Moses commanded fathers to teach their sons.
 He ordered, “And these words, which I command thee this day, shall be in thine heart: And thou shalt teach them diligently unto thy children, and shalt talk of them when thou sittest in thine house, and when thou walkest by the way, and when thou liest down, and when thou risest up” (Deut 6:6-7).

 Joshua declared to the whole nation of Israel, “Choose you this day whom ye will serve; but as for me and my house, we will serve the LORD” (Josh 24:15).
-It never crossed his mind that he should consult the PTA, PETA, the ACLU, the UN, or his wife or children what religion they should have.
+It never crossed his mind that he should consult the PTA, PETA, the ACLU, the UN, or his wife or children what religion his family should have.
 He made the decision for them.
 What a great father!

 David said to his family, “Come, ye children, hearken unto me: I will teach you the fear of the LORD” (Ps 34:11).
-This doctrinal instruction from father to son can have far reaching effects.
+This doctrinal instruction from father to son can have far-reaching effects.
 “Tell ye your children of it, and let your children tell their children, and their children another generation” (Joel 1:3).
 It can guide four generations, or even more!

 Where are fathers?
 The typical Christian father sends the kids to Sunday School for a woman to teach, attends a few Little League games, locks out adult channels on the television, earns enough by hard work for two families to live on, sends them to a secular university, and pays for big weddings to carnal Christians or unbelievers.
 He is AWOL!

-Fathers are a despised species!
+Fathers are a despised species.
 They are demeaned at school, ridiculed on television, mocked in movies, and ignored in court.
 They are browbeaten at home by overbearing wives, who “need to say something.”
 They are the butt of most family jokes.
 Kids learn to avoid them, conspire against them, steal from them, placate them, and disregard them.